pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     *   Always a list
     *   List elements are either:
         *   Strings for the basic types listed above
-        *   Python lists for declarative functions - a simple search through the list for a match to the types above is sufficient (if understanding the declarative function is not required)
+        *   Python lists for predicates - a simple search through the list for a match to the types above is sufficient (if understanding the declarative function is not required)
     *   _Not to be confused with "/Type" keys which is why the `[` is included in this grep!_
     *   `grep "'Type': \[" dom.json | sed -e 's/^ *//' | sort | uniq`